datquocnguyen/jPTDP/README.md

 ### Use a pre-trained model

+Pre-trained joint models for *universal* POS tagging and dependency parsing for 40+ languages can be found here: [https://drive.google.com/drive/folders/0B5eBgc8jrKtpdWpaeV9XM2ttenc](https://drive.google.com/drive/folders/0B5eBgc8jrKtpdWpaeV9XM2ttenc).
+These models are trained with default hyper-parameters, using the dependency treebanks from [the Universal Dependencies project](http://universaldependencies.org/) v2.0.

 Assume that you are going to utilize a pre-trained model for annotating a corpus whose _each line represents a tokenized/word-segmented sentence_.
 You  should use `converter.py` in folder `SOURCE_DIR/utils`  to obtain a 10-column data format of this corpus:

     SOURCE_DIR$ python utils/converter.py <file-path>